thingsboard/docker/thingsboard.github.io/docker/README.md

 docker-compose up
 ```

-In about 2 minutes (depends on PC performance) your copy of the site will be viewable for viewing at: http://localhost:4000
+In about 2 minutes (depends on PC performance) your copy of the site will be available for viewing at: http://localhost:4000

 ### Image preview generator in docker